newtfire/newTutorials/rubyJekyll/tutorial.md

 To configure Jekyll in your own way, you need to install it locally.
 That requires installing Ruby first.

 ### Installing Ruby
+Here, you want to follow [Jekyll's instructions for installing Ruby on your system](http://jekyllrb.com/docs/installation/).

 Do you have Ruby installed already?
 Check.
 Open your Terminal (Mac) or Git Bash shell (Windows) and at the command prompt enter:
 ```